Arjun0606/sitemind-AI/README.md

 ## 🤝 Contact

-Built with ❤️ for Indian construction industry
+Built with ❤️ for the Indian construction industry

 ---

 *"Preventing ₹10 Crore rework, one WhatsApp message at a time."*